China's 'shadow lenders' line pockets even as bourses bomb

 It works like this: BoC raises 40 million yuan by selling the WMP to its clients, after a stock matching firm provides 20 million yuan in collateral.
 That creates a 60 million yuan pool that the stock matching firm can use to sell leverage to its customers.

-BoC charges 10 percent annualized interest for such products, allowing the stock matching firm the opportunity to earn as much as 5 percent, based on the 15 percent annualized interest it charges clients.
+BoC charges 10 percent annualised interest for such products, allowing the stock matching firm the opportunity to earn as much as 5 percent, based on the 15 percent annualised interest it charges clients.

 Using trust firms as conduits, banks also invest money in funds that pile capital directly into stock markets, according to banking executives familiar with the situation.